 Nijmegen Restaurants

 During our time in Nijmegen, we had the good fortune of attending several festivals where we tried an array of local fare.
 That said, our festival feasting kept us from eating at many Nijmegen restaurants.
-We did eat at a few places – and secured a few recommendations for future visits, too.
+We did eat at a few places – and secured a few recommendations from locals for future visits, too.

 De Portier – The superb French fare and excellent service at De Portier has earned the classy Nijmegen restaurant a Michelin Plate recommendation and gets rave reviews from patrons.